canastro/image-filters/README.md

 * [image-filter-sepia](https://www.npmjs.com/package/image-filter-sepia)
 * [image-filter-threshold](https://www.npmjs.com/package/image-filter-threshold)

-So if you want to use only one or two of these filters you might be better of just including them directly.
+So if you want to use only one or two of these filters you might be better off just including them directly.

 ## Install